Eric's Trip

 Eric's Trip is a Canadian indie rock band from Moncton, New Brunswick.
 Eric's Trip achieved prominence as the first Canadian band to be signed to Seattle's flagship grunge label Sub Pop in the early 1990s.

 The band had a minor hit in alternative circles with the single "View Master", from the 1994 album Forever Again.

 History

 Eric's Trip formed in 1990 when musicians Rick White and Chris Thompson joined Julie Doiron and Ed Vaughan (who was later replaced by Mark Gaudet).
 They took their name from a Sonic Youth song and developed a unique sound which fused elements of the distorted guitar of Dinosaur Jr., vocal elements of My Bloody Valentine, the folk leanings of Neil Young, and the lo-fi aesthetic of Sebadoh.
 White described their sound as "sappy melodic pop music on top of thick distortion."
 Gaudet's description was more succinct: "dreamy punk".

-The band released their first album, Love Tara, in 1993.